Dynamic Mixture of Experts Models for Online Prediction: Introduction

 \section{Introduction}

 A mixture of experts (ME) model \citep{jordan1994hierarchical} provides a flexible framework for expressing the distribution of a response variable conditional on a set of covariates.
-It expresses the continuous or discrete response variable using a finite mixture model with covariate-dependent component models and mixture weights; the density of the component models are from the exponential family.
-ME models have gained widespread use in applications; see the survey in \citet[Section IX]{yuksel2012twenty} for an extensive list of application areas and \citet{gormley2018mixtures} for a concise introduction to ME models.
+It models continuous or discrete response variables using a finite mixture model with covariate-dependent component models and mixture weights.
+The component models are commonly referred to as the experts and the mixture weights models as gates.
+Generally, the experts are regression models with the response's conditional density from the exponential family; see \citet{gormley2018mixtures} for a concise introduction to ME models and \citet[Section IX]{yuksel2012twenty} for an extensive list of application areas.

-ME models have been extended in many ways. \citet{hunter2012semiparametric} relax the parametric assumption of the component models and propose a semi-parametric inference methodology for mixtures of linear regression models. \citet{wood2002bayesian} and \citet{geweke2007smoothly} allow smoothing spline components and propose a Bayesian inference methodology. \citet{villani2012generalized} extend the component models to density functions outside the exponential family and use Bayesian variable selection in all parts of the model. \citet{rasmussen2002infinite} propose an infinite mixture of Gaussian process experts. \citet{quiroz2013dynamic} allow the component membership indicators to change over time.
+ME models have been extended in many ways. \citet{hunter2012semiparametric} relax the parametric assumption of the component models and propose a semi-parametric inference methodology for mixtures of linear regression models. \citet{villani2012generalized} extend the component models to density functions outside the exponential family and use Bayesian variable selection in all parts of the model. \citet{jacobs1997bayesian} propose a Bayesian hierarchical model in which the conditional density of the response is expressed as a mixture of ME components. \citet{rasmussen2002infinite} propose an infinite mixture of Gaussian process experts. \citet{zeevi1996time} and \citet{carvalho2005mixtures, carvalho2005modeling} extend the ME model framework to autoregressive time series data where the covariates may include lagged values of the response and they study the properties of the maximum likelihood estimator. \citet{wood2002bayesian} propose a Bayesian inference methodology for ME models and allow smoothing spline components.
+In longitudinal data applications, \citet{muthen1999finite} consider fixed and random effect covariates in both components and mixture weights. \citet{quiroz2013dynamic} propose a ME model with static parameters for longitudinal data but where the subjects are allowed to dynamically change mixture components over time.